delacruz-dev/aprende-ecmascript-2015-es6/chapter1.md

-# Capítulo 1: Introducción a ECMAScript 6
+# Introducción a ECMAScript 6